mokdevel/DarcMods/DarcMissions/README.md

 ### DarcMissions
 Major changes in the json files.
 The safest way is to backup your current ones if you have made a lot changes.
 If not, just delete the old confs.
+* Hunters will not follow players to NonValidAreas.
 * Second wave: Added a stub for second wave functionality.
 Currently does nothing but eventually you can have a second wave of attackers after win (and/or lose).
+* ``missionActiveDistance`` and ``missionActiveTimeToEnd`` shrinks slowly to avoid missions being stuck on populated servers.

 Fixes:
 * Crashsite could crash if the helicopter is destroyed before crash landing.